Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

-This all began at the age of thirteen when my father took me on a vacation to Duluth Minnesota about four hours north of my hometown.
-He was a contemplative person as was I and therefore I was quite content to sit for long periods of time silently by the shores of Lake Superior sifting through rocks and stuffing my pockets with all the pretty ones I could find, and Dad was perfectly content to sit silently and watch.
+My love of rocks began at the age of thirteen when my father took me on vacation to Duluth, Minnesota, about four hours north of my hometown.
+He was a contemplative person, as was I. Therefore, I was quite content to sit for long periods silently by the shores of Lake Superior, sifting through rocks and stuffing my pockets with all the pretty ones I could find.
+Dad was perfectly content to sit quietly and watch.

-I don't recall finding any of the coveted Lake Superior Agates I saw in the gift shops along the scenic North Shore that trip, but I was so amused by them that I made diligent search in every place we went to The years passed and I forgot all about agates but continued to collect any stone I found worthy of keeping that I would randomly find in various places.
+I don't recall finding any of the coveted Lake Superior Agates I saw in the gift shops along the scenic North Shore that trip.
+Still, I was so amused by them that I did a diligent search in every place we went to.
+The years passed, and I forgot all about agates but continued to collect any stone I found worthy of keeping that I would randomly find in various places.

 Your testimonies are wonderful;

 My interest in agates several years ago while attaching a directional sign to a pole on our gravel road near our home for my granddaughters baby shower.
 As I stepped into the ditch, something caught my eye.
 It was a beautifully banded Lake Superior agate.

 I was surprised to learn that Lake Superior agates can be found as far south as Iowa along what is known as the mid-continental rift, also known as the "Broken heart of North America."
 This rift begins north of the Great Lakes and runs south to Alabam.
 It just so happens to pass right through an area along the way.
 These beauties are predominantly discovered in the gravel.
 I have been walking and running on dusty lackluster gravel for several years and never thought to look down for a hidden treasure.
 After discovering my first beauty and learning there was more, the hunt was on.